cosmos/ibc-go/docs/migrations/v2-to-v3.md

 Relayers no longer need to determine the version to use on the `ChanOpenTry` step.
 IBC applications will determine the correct version using the counterparty version.

-Relayers may need to ensure the counterparty version passed in on `ChanOpenAck` matches the version set by the `ChanOpenTry` step.

 ## IBC Light Clients

 The `GetProofSpecs` function has been removed from the `ClientState` interface.
 This function was previously unused by core IBC.
 Light clients which don't use this function may remove it.